3D Brains in Blender

 scalar render example

 Navigating the camera: The easiest way to navigate the camera is to hit Numpad 0, go to the view tab in the top right of a viewport, and under View, View Lock, hit Lock Camera To View.
 You can change the image size in the output tab in Properties (usually at the bottom right).
+Additionally, you can hold Shift + ~ (tilde key) to fly the camera around using the WASD keys for precise positioning.

 Shaders: You can play around with the Shader Editor (aka node editor) a bit.
 An easy parameter to tweak is roughness.
+For more control, you can use the RGB Curves node to fine-tune the material color gradient or use procedural textures like Noise or Voronoi to give the cortex surface more intricate details.